fetchai/agents-aea/docs/api/plugins/aea_ledger_solana/crypto.md

 - `private_key_path`: the private key path of the agent
 - `password`: the password to encrypt/decrypt the private key.
-- `extra_entropy`: add extra randomness to whatever randomness your OS can provide
+- `extra_entropy`: add extra randomness to whatever randomness from OS.

 <a id="plugins.aea-ledger-solana.aea_ledger_solana.crypto.SolanaCrypto.private_key"></a>